What are 3 benefits of the hospitality industry?

-Yes, the hospitality and travel industry has been one of the stable and fastest-growing industries for centuries.
-Although the travel and hospitality industry experienced some successes, the industry survived and, once again, is vibrant and flourishing.
-Think about how important social skills are for many jobs today, and you'll realize that a foundation in hospitality, an industry based on social skills, will give you what you need to succeed.
+When you consider how important social skills are for many jobs today, you'll realize that a background in hospitality - an industry based on social skills - will give you what you need to succeed.

 Glenda Effler